“I grow green with hope. I’d like to end there.”

 “In a poem, we feel what is there, but also what is not.”

-At The Walrus, Matthew Zapruder examines his relationships with poetry and with his father.
+Matthew Zapruder examines his relationship with poetry and with his father.
 Despite being two men with great facility for precise language, they were unable to use it to bridge the distance between them.
-In likening poems to people, Zapruder says that the most beautiful thing about the poems most important to him is that their […]
+In likening poems to people, Zapruder posits that the most beautiful thing about the poems most important to him is that their […]